frkim/GHDemos/README.md

 Create a new file named: tempconv.py and write the following comment text block:

-    # Function that converts temperature from Celsius
+    # Function that converts temperature from Celsius to Fahrenheit

 GitHub Copilot should complete with a code that looks like this: